adrien-zinger/my_research_proposal/multithreaded_unordered_language.md

 # Title

 Design and realisation of a multithreaded unordered expression language for adaptive execution and queueing theory applications.

 # Abstract

-This research proposes the development of a new programming language primarly based on a runtime with an multithreaded approach to execute expressions.
-The expressions are fundamentally unordered and the language has a feature of lazy evaluation like in haskell.
-By enabling runtime adaptition of execution, this language aims t create a flexible and efficient computational envirronment.
-Furthermore, the dynamic expression ordering naturally forms a plateform for experimental studies in queueing theory, providing opportunities to model and analyze complex systems.
-This work will contribute both to programming language theory and to the modeling and simulation of queueing networks.
+The mainline of this research is the design and development of a programming language with a inherent concurrent paradigm.
+That language will be primarly based on a runtime with a multithreaded approach, the program generate for each expression one or several jobs that are fundamentally unorderedly evaluated.
+That new language aims to be flexible, easy to learn, and contains powerfull features, providing opportunities to model and analyse complex systems.
+That multithreaded paradigm enable runtime adaptation of execution, job class specifications, that can be used both in a real-world environment for backend developments requiring parrallelism, and in a study environment to experiment some networks in queueing theory.

-# Introductio
+# Introduction

 Traditional programming languages enforce a strict ordering of computations.
 Some compilers can change the order of some operations, as well, processors with